 Summer semester compensation is controlled by the graduate school.

-International students must pass the SPEAK test administered by the Center for Teaching, Learning and Faculty Development to be eligible for a GTA position.
+International students must complete the Language Assessment administered by the William G. Jackson Center for Teaching and Learning to be eligible for a GTA position.

-All students must attend the GTA training program offered by the Center for Teaching , Learning and Faculty Development and the ECE Department’s GTA Workshop to be eligible for a GTA position.
+All students must attend the GTA training program offered by the William G. Jackson Center for Teaching and Learning and the ECE Department’s GTA Workshop to be eligible for a GTA position.
 All GTAs must also complete ED5100 during their first year as a GTA.

-Please see Gina in the ECE office (EERC 121) to be set up on payroll.
+Please see Lisa in EERC 235 to be set up on payroll.

 See Michele in the ECE office (EERC 121) for supplies.

 A GTA must be enrolled for a minimum of 9 credits, except in summer when the minimum is 1 research credit or 1 course.
 All summer GTAs must be enrolled for at least 1 credit.

 CLASS OR LABORATORY PREPARATION